Behavioral Sciences and Health Promotion Course Descriptions

 Note: Approval of the Program Director or Advisor is required for enrollment.

 CORE 7098 Behavioral Sciences Comprehensive Examination (Distance Education Students Only)

-The Comprehensive Examination is the culminating experience for distance education students if no online version of the BSHP capstone (7096) is available for the semester.
+The Comprehensive Examination may be the culminating experience for distance education students if no online version of the BSHP capstone (7096) is available for the semester.
 This is a proctored comprehensive examination that covers all core areas of knowledge offered by the School of Health Sciences and Practice as well as the program areas of knowledge offered by the Behavioral Science and Health Promotion program (see core and program requirements).
 The exam includes a proctored written portion and oral discussion of exam responses with faculty.
 Distance Education students must earn a minimum score of 80% to complete this degree requirement.
 More details regarding content and preparation will be available upon registration for this examination.
 This exam is offered in spring and fall semesters only.
 (Note: There is no credit awarded for the comprehensive examination.
-The cost of the exam is equivalent of 1 credit.
-There may be an additional fee required for exam proctoring.
-This fee is paid directly to the proctor by the student.)
+The cost of the exam is equivalent of 1 credit.)

 GPH 6024 AIDS and Other Manifestations of HIV Infection